FullMetal-007/GenAI_Health_Buddy/README.md

 ### 2. Configure Environment Variables

 You'll need to create two `.env` files: one for the frontend (in the root directory) and one for the backend.
+The application code expects these to be loaded into the environment.

 **A. Frontend API Key (Root Directory)**